 Location: Washington D.C., USA

-Queens of Egypt is a new exhibition located at the National Geographic Museum in Washington, D.C.
-The exhibition allows guests to travel back in time to visit ancient Egypt and learn about the women of Egyptian society and the mighty queens of that era.
-This impressive exhibition brings together more than 300 objects and artifacts, including monumental statues, impressive sarcophagi, sparkling jewelry, and interactive learning experiences.
+Queens of Egypt was a multimedia exhibition located at the National Geographic Museum in Washington, D.C.
+The temporary exhibition allowed guests to travel back in time to visit ancient Egypt and learn about the women of Egyptian society and the mighty queens of that era.
+This impressive exhibition brought together more than 300 objects and artifacts, including monumental statues, impressive sarcophagi, sparkling jewelry, and interactive learning experiences.

-Falcon’s produced an immersive 3-D experience for the exhibition that takes visitors on a virtual tour through one of the most well-preserved tombs ever discovered in the Valley of the Queens – the tomb of Queen Nefertari.
-In this stunning virtual reconstruction, visitors experience the tomb as archaeologists believe it may have looked when originally constructed in Egypt’s 19th dynasty around 1250 B.C.
+Falcon’s produced an immersive 3D experience for the exhibition that took visitors on a virtual tour through one of the most well-preserved tombs ever discovered in the Valley of the Queens – the tomb of Queen Nefertari.
+In this stunning virtual reconstruction, visitors experienced the tomb as archaeologists believe it may have looked when originally constructed in Egypt’s 19th dynasty around 1250 B.C.

-The immersive 3-D active shutter theater is created with seven projectors across the 10-foot high walls with eight additional projectors to cover the floor.
-All 15 projectors are edge-blended to create a single seamless and immersive vantage point for the audience.
-The media content is produced at 10K resolution per eye with 7.1 surround sound and an original musical score to create an amazing and unique guest experience.
+The immersive 3D active shutter theater was created with seven projectors across the 10-foot high walls with eight additional projectors to cover the floor.
+All 15 projectors were edge-blended to create a single seamless and immersive vantage point for the audience.
+The media content was produced at 10K resolution per eye with 7.1 surround sound and an original musical score to create an amazing and unique guest experience.